 Bausparkasse Schwaebisch Hall AG (BSH) is Germany's largest building and loan association (Bausparkasse), with a market share of around 30% and additional Bauspar activities in Hungary (Baa3 positive), Slovakia (A2 stable) and China (A1 stable) through joint ventures (JVs).
-DZ BANK owns 96.9% of BSH.
+DZ BANK owns 97.1% of BSH.
 The remaining shares are mostly held by primary banks in the German cooperative sector.
 BSH is a member of the German cooperative sector's institutional protection scheme.

-As of year-end 2019, BSH had close to 9 million clients, and it managed 8.2 million Bauspar contracts worth €313 billion in Germany and 2.1 million contracts worth €40 billion outside of Germany.
-As of year-end 2019, BSH's mortgage finance lending amounted to €48.5 billion (December 2018: €43.8 billion) in Germany and €5.7 billion (December 2018: €10.7 billion) outside of Germany.
+As of year-end 2020, BSH had close to nine million clients, and it managed eight million Bauspar contracts worth €316 billion in Germany and two million contracts worth €40.1 billion outside Germany.
+As of year-end 2020, BSH's mortgage finance lending amounted to €53.8 billion (December 2019: €48.5 billion) in Germany and €4.9 billion (December 2019: €4.7 billion) outside Germany.
 BSH had around 6,500 employees as of year-end 2019, of which about half constitute its direct sales force.